Petlja/TextualProgrammingInPython/source/12_Lists/3_Computing with lists.md

 # Computing with lists

-Here we will practice using of lists and combining the techniques we have learned so far.
+Here we will practice using lists and combining the techniques we have learned so far.

 ```{questionnote}